-Essential Oil and Aromatherapy Inhalation Patches Guide
+Essential Oil Inhalation Patches Guide

 Essential oil inhalation patches provide a discreet and portable way to passively diffuse essential oils for up to 8 hours.

-Patches are available that have essential oils pre-applied for such concerns as insomnia, anxiety, fatigue, respiratory complaints and nausea.
+Inhalation patches are available that have essential oils pre-applied for such concerns as insomnia, anxiety, fatigue, respiratory complaints and nausea.

 Essential Oil Inhalation Patch Benefits